When did Rihanna have her baby?

 Rihanna stuns fans in new trailer for Super Bowl halftime show

-The world is eagerly waiting for Super Bowl Sunday, and not just for an exciting game between the Kansas City Chiefs and the Philadelphia Eagles.
-No, it’s because Rihanna is set to take the stage (or in this case, field) for the Super Bowl halftime show – her first live performance in seven years, and her first since becoming a mother.
+No, it’s because Rihanna has confirmed she is pregnant with her second child – nearly nine months after she and rapper A$AP Rocky welcomed a baby boy.

+A representative for Rihanna confirmed the pregnancy speculation in a statement to The Hollywood Reporter, after many viewers believed the Fenty Beauty founder was sporting a baby bump during her halftime show performance.

-Last year, Rihanna shocked fans when she revealed in a baby bump-baring photoshoot that she was expecting her first child with boyfriend A$AP Rocky.
-Just some odd months later, the musician-turned-mogul welcomed a baby boy in May.
+Last year, Rihanna shocked fans once again when she revealed in a baby bump-baring photoshoot that she was expecting her first child with boyfriend A$AP Rocky.
+Just some odd months later, the musician-turned-mogul welcomed her baby boy in May.

 Since then, the “Diamonds” singer has kept some details about her nine-month-old son private, including his name.
 However, fans caught a first glimpse of the little one when Rihanna shared the first-ever video of him on TikTok.

-Throughout her pregnancy, the Fenty Beauty founder often spoke about becoming a first-time mother, her parenting style, and of course, her rebellious maternity fashion.
+Throughout her pregnancy, the Savage X Fenty founder often spoke about becoming a first-time mother, her parenting style, and of course, her rebellious maternity fashion.

-As fans gear up for Rihanna’s show-stopping halftime show performance on Sunday 12 February, here’s everything Rihanna has said about motherhood.
+As fans react to Rihanna’s pregnancy announcement at the 2023 Super Bowl halftime show, here’s everything she has said about motherhood.

 Why Rihanna decided to keep her son’s name private